• Facebook

 Variations

-We use them to make dulce en almibar (a dessert).
-In Asia, it's used in savory dishes, notably, the Vietnamese green papaya salads, and Thai green papaya salad recipe (som tam) green papaya salads.
+We green papaya to make dulce en almibar (a dessert).
+In Asia, it's used in savory dishes, notably the Vietnamese green papaya salads and Thai green papaya salad recipe (som tam) green papaya salads.

 You can substitute bean sprouts for cabbage for a crisp salad with a lovely taste.